RehmatSChawla/Polarisation-Correlation-PET/README.md

 The repository is divided into
 - **Simulation** which is composed of GATE macros.
 [GATE](https://gate.uca.fr/#/admin) is a simulation software for medical imaging and radiotherapy.
 This code generates ROOT files as output.
-- **Simulation Results** consists of ROOT files, visuals of the simulation, and graphs obtained directly from the ROOT data.
+- **Simulation Results** consists of visuals of the simulation, and graphs obtained directly from the ROOT data.
 - **Reconstruction** aims to include MATLAB code which will reconstruct the original image from simulated data.

 Furthermore, a 4-month progress report is uploaded.